SirNoob97/Resources/README.md

 # Resources

-A list of the resources (links) that I use/am using to expand my knowledge and/or improve my skills
+A list of the resources (links) that I use/am using to expand my knowledge.

 # General